-I don’t know why I picked One Eyed Jerry as our epidural code, when our doula asked it just came to mind.
+I don’t know why I picked One Eyed Jerry as our epidural cod when our doula asked it just came to mind.
 I worked at a coffee shop in Venice when I was 19 and there was a regular named Jerry who only had one eye.
-He was a vietnam vet and I don’t think he knew we called him One Eyed Jerry, but we did, and my dear friend Katie and I even went so far as to name our fictitious all girl Twisted Sister cover band One Eyed Jerry.
+He was a Vietnam vet and I don’t think he knew we called him One Eyed Jerry, but we did, and my dear friend Katie and I even went so far as to name our fictitious all girl Twisted Sister cover band One Eyed Jerry.
 It just stuck.

 So there it was.
 I said it.
 And I was really glad that I did.

 By the time Amy returned from her break, Dr. Blasco, the epidural doctor, was already getting set up in the room.
 A man of few words he took his job very seriously.
 Which is good, I want a man who is sticking a foot long needle into my spine to be serious.
 I don’t need to be entertained at this point.
 The hardest part about getting the epidural was staying absolutely still during gut-wrenching earth shaking contractions so he could put the needle in my spine and not fuck any shit up.
 Amy held my shoulders.
 My whole body quaked.
 Papa didn’t look at the needle.
 I’m glad.
 Then it was over.